sarcasticnature/just/README.md

 ![tests](https://github.com/sarcasticnature/just/actions/workflows/tests.yml/badge.svg)

 ## What is just?
-just is (eventually going to be) an implementation of a robotics motion planning algorithm (possibly more than one), with an accompanying simulation environment and visualization(s) to boot.
+just is an implementation of a robotics motion planning algorithm (possibly more than one in the future), with an accompanying simulation environment and visualization(s) to boot.

 The focus is currently on methods related to the Vector Field Histogram (VFH) approach of motion planning for obstacle avoidance.
 There are evolutions of this algorithm (VFH+, VFH\*, etc), which may be explored at a later date.